Customized Tours

 1. Buses and cars

-• The driver has the appropriate local licence to drive the vehicle; and
+• The driver has the appropriate local license to drive the vehicle;

-• The vehicle is regularly serviced – at least once every 12 months
+• and The vehicle is regularly serviced – at least once every 12 months

 2. Bicycles

 In most Asian countries bicycle helmets are not a legal requirement.
-In general we do not require travellers to wear helmets when on bike rides that are part of our itinerary.
+In general, we do not require travelers to wear helmets when on bike rides that are part of our itinerary.
 Helmets are not readily available in Asia and you may wish to bring your own if this is a concern to you.
 The exception to this our trips where cycling is the predominant activity.
-On these trips we require all travellers to bring their own bike helmets, and recommend that they are worn at all times when cycling.
+On these trips, we require all travelers to bring their own bike helmets and recommend that they are worn at all times when cycling.
 Groups should not be riding at night without proper lights and reflectors – unlikely additions to any hire bike in Asia.

 Accommodation